Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Dataset

-Table~\ref{tab:dataset1} contains the resulting dataset statistics for different types of questions.
-It shows that only half of the questions have error tracebacks, while more than 70\% of them contain code.
-Interestingly, questions where we have extracted both ``\emph{code}'' and ``\emph{error}'' fields cover only one third of the dataset, while the ones with either ``\emph{code}'' or ``\emph{error}'' cover almost the entire dataset, 85\%.
-Also, only 35\% of the questions have accepted answers.
-Table~\ref{tab:dataset2} shows the average sizes (in symbols) for different extracted fields and average percentages of these sizes for a given field in comparison to the ``\emph{body}'' field length; the percentages are computed separately for each field, i.e., they only count questions where the corresponding field(s) are present.
+Table~\ref{tab:dataset1} shows the dataset statistics.
+Only half of the questions have error tracebacks, and over 70\% contain code.
+Interestingly, questions where we have extracted both ``\emph{code}'' and ``\emph{error}'' fields cover only $1/3$ of the dataset, while the ones with ``\emph{code}'' \emph{or} ``\emph{error}'' cover $85\%$.
+Only $35\%$ of the questions have accepted answers.
+Table~\ref{tab:dataset2} shows the average sizes (in symbols) for extracted fields and compares them with the ``\emph{body}'' field (percentages only count questions where the field(s) are present).